csdms/ivy/lessons/git/git-single-user-project.md

 ```

 Let's now transmit the changes from our local repository to the remote.
-We do this with the `git push` subcomand,
+We do this with the `git push` subcommand,
 which has the syntax `git push [remote] [branch]`.
 Here,
 the remote is `origin`